 One of the worst bad public speaking habits any speaker can make is to not know their audience.
 Public speaking aside, every marketing expert will tell you that knowing your audience is central to any effective strategy.
 The mindful presenter understands that if you ‘fire’ information to an audience without being in a complete state of readiness or without a mindful aim, you will fail.

-Do your research and get to know them before you begin building your presentation.
-Speak to them, email them and find out as much as you possibly can about, who they are, how much they know already, what they want and what they need.
+Do your research.
+Get to know your audience before you begin building your presentation.
+Speak to them, email or meet with them if possible.
+Find out as much as you possibly can about, who they are, how much they know already, what they want and need from you.

-The mindful presenter is familiar with ‘The curse of knowledge’ and uses that knowledge to focus on impact.
-It’s a universal phenomenon in which the speaker knows so much about their topic that they share that knowledge in the assumption that their audience will understand what they are speaking about.
+The mindful presenter is familiar with ‘The curse of knowledge’.
+It’s a universal phenomenon in which the speaker knows so much about their topic, that they share that knowledge in the assumption that their audience will understand what they are speaking about.

-The mindful presenter avoids the curse by adopting a practice of ensuring that everything they share is relevant to their audience and explained simply and clearly.
+The mindful presenter avoids the curse by adopting a practice of ensuring that everything they share is relevant to their audience.
+They take the time to ensure everything is explained simply and clearly.

 The mindful presenter avoids this by crafting a clear and compelling message.
 Their entire presentation revolves around, supports and animates that message.
-They understand that the only reason they are speaking is because they have an important message to share and they have to work hard to ensure that their message will stick.
+They understand that the only reason they are speaking is because they have an important message to share.
+They work hard to ensure that their message will stick.

-At mindful presenter we refer to it as the ‘M Point’; it’s the moment of truth where you are able to answer the question, ‘What result do I really want from this presentation?’ with absolute clarity.
+At mindful presenter we refer to it as the ‘M Point’; it’s the moment of truth.
+The critical moment where you are able to answer the question, ‘What result do I really want from this presentation?’